Contact Us

 • Shipwrecks on the seabed are an abrasive risk to the cable but may also be archaeologically or culturally important, complicating permitting.

-• Unexploded ordnance (UXO), often left over form the two world wars, poses a significant risk to equipment and personnel in some regions.
+• Unexploded ordnance (UXO), often left over from the two world wars, poses a significant risk to equipment and personnel in some regions.

 • Existing subsea cable congestion can “block” parts of the seabed from being used, the existing cables often laid on the optimal paths between locations!